Go beyond typical lemon desserts and make these amazing lemon cake cookies with lemon icing!

 - 2 teaspoons lemon juice

-- 2 teaspoons lemon baking emulsion
+- 2 teaspoons lemon extract or lemon baking emulsion

 - 1 teaspoon vanilla extract